 What Are the Temperament Differences between Males and Female Labradors?

-The reason Labrador Retrievers are so popular worldwide is that they are famous for their friendliness and kindness with big, loving hearts.
+Labrador Retrievers are so popular worldwide because they are famous for their friendliness and kindness with big, loving hearts.
 The differences in temperament are comparable to the difference between attitudes in male and female humans.